 After using a credit card on Steam to add Wallet funds, please go to the Credit Card Verification page and choose the card you wish to verify.
 Two pending authorization amounts will be sent to your bank account.
 These authorizations may take one or two days to appear on your statement.
 Once they appear, you must enter the exact pre-converted amounts into the two fields on the verification page.
 Please note that you only have three attempts to input the correct amounts into the verification page.

 What happens if I use all three attempts to verify my credit card?

-If you fail to verify the card after three attempts, you will have to wait the normal five day period to use the Community Market.
+If you fail to verify the card after three attempts, you will have to wait the normal three day period to use the Community Market.
 Steam Support cannot override or remove this restriction.

 When will the authorizations be removed from my credit card statement?

 The authorizations will be removed from your credit card statement in 5-10 business days, whether you successfully verified your credit card or not.

 In what currency do the amounts need to be entered in and how do I get the original pre-converted amounts?

 The verification authorizations are sent to your bank in the currency that your Steam Wallet is in.
 If the bank converts these to your local currency, you must contact them to request the original amount before any fees assessed by them or conversion made by the bank.
 The phone number for most banks will be on the back of your credit card.